Nick of Time (album): Release

 Nick of Time was released on March 21, 1989.
-Devine was unable to convince Capitol Records' marketing team to promote Raitt, and instead had to ask the president of the company to put full page ads in music magazines.
+Devine was unable to convince Capitol Records' marketing team to promote Raitt, and instead had to ask the president of the company to put full-page ads in music magazines.
 Despite the limited promotion, Nick of Time sold very well for the first few months, and quickly became the best selling album of Raitt's career.
 It debuted at number 105 on the Billboard 200, and slowly climbed the chart until peaking at number 1 on April 6, 1990.
 The seventeen and a half year stretch between Raitt's first album to chart on the Billboard 200–Give It Up in 1972–and Nick of Time broke the record for the longest period of time it took an artist to have a number 1 album.
 By 2019, Nick of Time had sold over five million copies, and helped revitalize Raitt's career.
 When asked why Nick of Time sold as well as it did, publicist Joan Myers said: "Bonnie's personality and sincerity just won people's hearts, in addition to her music.
 There was nothing ever pretentious about her."

 Bego identifies the music video for "Thing Called Love" as an important factor to the commercial success of Nick of Time.
-With the rise of MTV and VH1 in the 1980s, the music video helped expose Raitt to a younger generation of listeners.
-In the video, Raitt performs in a bar, and acts flirtateous with a patron played by Dennis Quaid.
+With the rise of MTV and VH1 in the 1980s, the decision to film a video helped expose Raitt to a younger generation of listeners.
+In the video, Raitt performs in a bar and flirts with a patron played by Dennis Quaid.
 "Thing Called Love" was one of three singles from Nick of Time; the other two were "Love Letter" and "Have a Heart," the latter of which reached number 49 on the Billboard Hot 100.